lsrdg/beback.vim/README.md

 - Insert mode mappings
 - let user define the `b` prefix (and not only the localleader)
 - add a proper `doc/comeback.txt`
-- detect the language and insert the mark as a language's comment (to avoid compiling issues)
+- let the user add comment styles
 - allow other markup style

 ## Bugs, issues, contributions and a warning